raspberrypilearning/testing-vision/en/step_5.md

 --- task ---

-Once the image is in drive, right-click on it and choose 'Get shareable link'.
+Once the image is in drive, right-click on it and choose **Get shareable link**.

 ![The Google Drive 'Get link' dialogue.](images/get_shareable_link.png)